Parental Guide to Apprenticeships

 - Earning a salary and paid holiday

-- Increased future earning potential - apprentices enjoy marked salary increases onfinishing their training and those completing a higher apprenticeship could seeincreased earnings of an estimated £150,000 over their lifetime.*
+- Increased future earning potential - apprentices enjoy marked salary increases on finishing their training and those completing a higher apprenticeship could see increased earnings of an estimated £150,000 over their career.

 What levels are there?

-- Intermediate Level 2: Equivalent to 5 GCSE passes at grades A* to C
+- Intermediate Level 2: Equivalent to 5 GCSE passes at grades 9 to 4

 - Advanced Level 3: Equivalent to 2 A level passes

-- Higher Levels 4, 5, 6 and 7: Equivalent to Foundation degree and above
+- Higher Levels 4, 5, 6 and 7: Equivalent to HNDs, Foundation, Bachelor’s or Master’s degree

 How do you apply?

 At any one time there are up to 28,000 apprenticeship vacancies available online in avariety of careers and industries across England.
 Visit gov.uk/apply-apprenticeship.
 You can search by keyword (job role, occupation type or apprenticeship level) and by location.
 You can also visit our college website to see our current vacancies https://eastonotley.justapply.uk/index.php?mod=publicpost